sirimangina/simple-assignments/README.txt

-siri is a gud girl
+siri is a gud girl,and she is very beautiful